newrelic/nr1-graphiql-notebook/README.md

 npm start
 ```

-Visit https://one.newrelic.com/?nerdpacks=local and look for the "GraphiQL Notebook" launcher on NR1's landing page.
+Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack, and :sparkles:

 If you'd like a jumping-off point, click "**Import Notebook**" in the UI and paste in this _"Getting Started"_ notebook: